 To view facts and common questions about epilepsy presented by the Centers For Disease Control and Prevention, click here.

-- Challenge and encourage doctors, nurses and all medical professionals to address SUDEP with epilepsy patients.
+- Challenge and encourage doctors, nurses and all medical professionals to communicate about SUDEP with epilepsy patients.

 - Seek out technologies and devices that serve as seizure detection and prediction systems for home use that sound an alarm and alert others when seizure activity occurs.